pfheatwole/thesis/source/canopy_aerodynamics.rst

 * Only the NLLT met my requirements.
 It's an extension of LLT to account for 3D effects.
-It's computationally efficient, handles non-linear geometry, makes no linearity assumptions, allows for viscous corrections, and is relatively simple to implement (so I can implement my own instead of relying on external dependencies).
+It's computationally efficient, handles non-linear geometry, does not assume constant or linear aerodynamic coefficients, allows for viscous corrections, and is relatively simple to implement (so I can implement my own instead of relying on external dependencies).

 Phillips' numerical lifting-line